 - Professional Assistance: If it gets harder to change gears, a professional must be promptly consulted.

-Slipping Gears when driving
+Slipping gears when driving

 Gear or transmission slipping can affect both manual and automatic transmissions and significantly disrupt the driving experience.
 Essentially, slipping in and out of gears means the transmission needs attention.
 These kinds of issues may result in loss of power, reduced vehicle speed, or jerky movements.